SymbioticLab/gaiasim/README.md

 When running the command shown above, you're starting the GAIA Controller.
 The Controller receives traffic matrices from jobs and determines when flows for the jobs should be scheduled, on what path(s) flows should traverse, and how much bandwidth should be allocated to flows.

 ### Jobs
 Jobs (DAGs of MapReduce-like tasks) are submitted to the Controller over time as specified by the trace file used.
-Each job consists of a number of stages (Maps and Reduces), as well as information about the amount of data transferred (shuffled) between stages.
+Each job consists of a number of stages (Maps and Reduces), as well as information about the amount of dataBroker transferred (shuffled) between stages.

 Individual jobs in a trace file should be of the following form: